Skip to main content

 Standards testing

-In order to demonstrate compliance with any standards system it is necessary to have independent testing
+In order to demonstrate compliance with any system of standards, it is necessary to have independent testing

 BS EN Standards